Richard Olney (food writer): Biography

 From 1977 to 1982, Olney edited the 28-volume Time-Life book series The Good Cook.
-By the time of his death, from heart failure, in addition to the Time-Life set he had written many of his own brilliant, idiosyncratic, poetic books about food and wine.
+By the time of his death, from heart failure, in addition to the Time-Life set he had written many of his own books about food and wine.
 His last book, Reflexions, a memoir, was published posthumously by Brick Tower Press.
-Olney died aged 72 in Solliès-Toucas, France.
+Olney died aged 72 in Solliès-Toucas.

 The Observer Food Monthly panel of chefs, cooks, writers and restaurateurs elected The French Menu Cookbook as their favourite cookbook in early 2010, but were saddened that it was very difficult to find.
 Since then the book has been republished.